 - Use natural cane sugar for rolling.
 I like to use regular granulated sugar in these cookies, but I use natural cane sugar on the outside.
 It has a slightly coarser texture, which creates a delicious crispy crust around the cookies’ edges.

 - Bake one sheet at a time.
 These ginger molasses cookies spread out as they bake, so depending on the size of your sheet pan, you may need to bake them in two batches.
 Though working in batches takes longer than putting all the cookies in the oven at once, the extra time is worth it.
 Because temperatures vary throughout an oven, the cookies will bake most evenly if they’re all on the same oven rack.
 You don’t want cookies on a lower rack to burn before ones above them are cooked through!

 - Leave them on the baking sheet for 10 minutes after they come out of the oven.
 It’ll be tempting to reach for these chewy molasses cookies as soon as they finish baking, but if you can, hold off for at least 10 minutes.
 Straight out of the oven, the cookies are puffy and delicate.
 As they cool, they crisp up around the edges and become chewy and fudgy in the middle.
 After 10 minutes, go ahead and sample one (or more), and transfer the rest to a wire rack to cool completely.

 - Freeze the extras.
 These ginger cookies keep well in an airtight container at room temperature for up to 4 days.
 For longer storage, freeze them!
 Store them in an airtight container or bag in the freezer for up to 3 months.
 To thaw, let them sit at room temperature for about an hour, or zap them in the microwave for around 10 seconds.

 More Favorite Cookie Recipes

-If you love these molasses cookies, try one of these yummy cookie recipes next:
+If you love these soft and chewy molasses cookies, try one of these yummy cookie recipes next: